rwxrob/zet/20220101021825/README.md

 JavaScript (which kinda includes HTML and CSS that most would argue are not *true* programming languages).

+Why these three?
+Mostly, because they are not only in strong demand but have a very bright future ahead.
+Let me explain that a bit.

+Go was specifically written to address the highly-concurrent, frequently compiled, performance sensitive requirements of the world's largest Silicon Valley company, Google.
+Rob Pike and Ken Thompson brought the world C, UNIX, Unicode, Plan 9 and several other things as well as the Go programming language, which they call "a modern C".
+Every major application and tool in the cloud native landscape is written in Go, most importantly Docker and Kubernetes.
+Most companies are actively replacing legacy code in NodeJS and Java with Go.
+Here's one statement from a relatively small but important modern company like Uber:

+>  "While historically Uber has been mostly a Node.js and Python shop,
+>  the Go language is becoming the language of choice for building many
+>  of Uber Engineering’s new services.
+There is a lot of momentum behind
+>  Go at Uber, so if you’re passionate about Go as an expert or a
+>  beginner, we are hiring Go developers.
+Oh, the places you’ll Go!"
+>  (2016 )

+Go static typing fulfills the needs of most large projects better than any interpreted language (yes even TypeScript) and cross-compilation makes is flexible for everything including ultra-lightweight "FROM SCRATCH" containers that require a compiled language.
+Go's batteries included selection of network and encryption modules --- not to mention gRPC and ProtoBuf --- make it the dominant pick for cloud native applications development as well.
+Even if you just want to work in cloud native operations learning to read Go will help you understand what the applications are doing when the documentation fails you.
+For example, by reading the source code of `kubeadm` you can get a perfect understanding of every step necessary to create a Kubernetes cluster.

+Python's greatest contribution to the world is a really kick-ass C stub and encapsulation framework.
+People write simple Python code, then when they come to stuff that needs improvement, they write C code and create a stubbed library module to import.
+This is why Python gets all the credit for the innovations of PyTorch, Tensorflow, NumPy, SciPy, Pandas, and other C code masquerading as Python.
+Python also includes a full version of SQLite (simple database) and TK (for graphics).
+Even though Python suffers from serious distribution issues (and always has) it is still mandatory learning for anything involving numbers, math, machine learning, systems automation, and cybersecurity.

 ## Fundamentals of machine learning

 ## Managing and sharing your knowledge